 If you are a keen environmentalist you will be disappointed by the general lack of awareness about wildlife protection.

-While our guide set out the rules at the beginning of the tour, very little was done to enforce them.
+While our evening tour guide set out the rules for viewing the turtles respectfully before we set foot on the beach, very little was done to enforce them.
+When we returned for the morning tour, we didn’t get any instructions.

-Our fellow visitors were getting too close to the turtles, having loud conversations over the top of them and using white light torches.
+In the evening, our fellow visitors were getting too close to the turtles, having loud conversations over the top of them and using white light torches.
+We’d been told to avoid doing all of these things because they scared the turtles.

-This inconsiderate behaviour made the experience much less conformable for those of us concerned for the animals’ welfare.
-More importantly, it put the turtles and their eggs at risk.
+At best, this inconsiderate behaviour made the experience much less comfortable for those of us with compassion for the animals.
+At worst, the disruptive actions at night put the nesting turtles and their eggs at risk.

 There are signs in the visitor centre that say guides will ask you to leave or even call the police if you don’t follow the rules.
 But people weren’t even being politely asked to moderate their behaviour.

-It’s also worth saying that there were about 25 people in our tour group.
-The maximum advertised number was 20.
+It’s also worth saying that there were also about 25 people in our tour group in the evening and more than 40 in the morning.
+The maximum advertised number is 20.

 So, should you go to Ras Al Jinz?

-If you really want to see turtles laying eggs in Oman then Ras Al Jinz Resort is the only option.
+If you really want to see turtles laying eggs in Oman then guided tours at Ras Al Jinz Resort are the only legal option.
 Trying to sneak onto another beach in the reserve will get you a fine or worse.

-The resort provides all the right information to visitors.
-It also helps protect the beaches along the rest of the coastline by focusing its tours in one small area.
+The reserve helps protect the beaches along the rest of the coastline by focusing its tours in one small area, so that it a positive.

 Tips for visiting Ras Al Jinz